semrush/intergalactic/website/docs/components/select/select-code.md

 The `InputSearch` is added to Select for filtering elements in the list.
 This is a stylized wrapper over the [Input](/components/input/) component.

 > The `InputSearch` component is difficult to customize.
 All props are passed to `Input.Value`.
-If this is not enough, you can create your own custom solution.
+If this isn’t enough, you can create your own custom solution.

 The example below shows one of the ways to implement filtering.